 Each team has a shared build total starting at 50 build in setup.
-With the exception of the build total in setup and the use of Locations in play (See below), players on a team do not share cards in hand, build points gained, Force, decks, discard piles or Resource cards, unless a card specifically addresses the "Light Side" or "Dark Side" player, meaning both players on that side.
+With the exception of the build total in setup and the use of Locations in play (See below), players on a team do not share cards in hand, build points gained, Force, decks, discard piles, supplies, Event cards, or Resource cards, unless a card specifically addresses the "Light Side", "Dark Side", or "Yuuzhan Vong" player, meaning both players on that side.

-Example: If a player from either side plays Clear the Skies, then the Dark Side team may choose among both Dark Side players' units which one they discard from each arena.
-Then the Light Side players do the same with their own units.
+Example: If a player from any side plays Clear the Skies,

+then the Dark Side team may choose among both Dark Side players' units which one they discard from each arena.
+Then the other players do the same with their own units.